CWS Summit Europe | 21-22 May 2024

 • How To Retain Internal Staff

+Staff satisfaction is the key to retention.
+Among staff giving their firm a net promoter “likelihood to recommend” satisfaction score of 0-4, the share saying they were open to quitting was 100%; that share declined with subsequent score increments, and above a score of 7 the share open to quitting was less than 10%.
 What drives staff satisfaction?
-Staff repeatedly emphasize the importance of senior leadership.
-In multiple staff survey questions, from both the current and previous SIA surveys, respondents indicate that quality of senior leadership is the #1 driver of staff satisfaction.
-Nine other drivers are also examined and evaluated.
-Staff satisfaction is the key to retention.
-Among staff giving their firm a net promoter “likelihood to recommend” satisfaction score of 0-4, the share saying they were open to quitting was in the 82%-88% range; that share declined with each subsequent score increment; above a score of 7, the share open to quitting was less than 10%.
+Staff repeatedly emphasize two factors.
+In multiple survey questions respondents indicate that quality of senior leadership and work environment/culture are top drivers of job satisfaction.
+Staff offered advice on how management can perform well with regard to each.
 What else matters?
-Allowing at least some remote work time is important to staff satisfaction, and with some staff it matters a …
+Future opportunities and fairness also ranked relatively highly.
+Allowing at least some remote work time is important to staff satisf …

 • Asia Pacific Legal Update Q1 2024